silverbulletmd/silverbullet/libraries/Library/Std/APIs/Aggregate.md

 APIs to define and override aggregate functions used in LIQ `select` and `having` clauses after `group by`.

-All aggregates skip null/nil values.
-Empty groups return null (except `count` which returns 0 and `string_agg` which returns empty string).
+All aggregates skip null/nil values by convention.
+Empty groups return null (except `count` which returns 0 and `string_agg` which returns an empty string).

 # Querying available aggregates